Fenris42/Fenris42.github.io/Game_Modding.md

 	- Wrote enhanced dig function to continually dig and check until area was clear.
 This solved issues of digging into gravity blocks like gravel or sand.
 	- Added a junk filter to empty inventory of blocks like cobblestone when inventory was full then continue mining.
 		- Later made a user customizable dynamic list.
-	- Added a flood detection in case turtle mining into a water or lava pocket.
+	- Added a flood detection in case turtle mines into a water or lava pocket.
 		- Turtle will move back 3 blocks then build a wall to contain the leak.
 	- Added various checks for when the turtle was done including:
 		- Enough fuel on board to continue mining or to return home safely.